 7. Outdated device settings

-If the phone or device you want to connect to has wrong or outdated settings, then expect a lot of interruptions when playing any audio.
+If the phone or device you want to connect to has wrong or outdated settings, expect many interruptions when playing any audio.

-The best way to go about this is to check and make sure that the Bluetooth and software settings of the primary device are up to date.
+The best way to go about this is to check and ensure that the primary device’s Bluetooth and software settings are up to date.

 To fix, upgrade the primary device and then reconnect AirPods.